dataqio1/dataq_docs/designing-and-executing-flows/flows/untitled-1/input-data-source/input-table-s-from-database.md

 #### Advanced Options

-For large tables, it is recommended to provide a partition column so DataQ can pull the data in parallel.
-DataQ can autodetect the partition column; however, it is recommended that users provide this partition.
+For large tables, it is recommended to provide a partition column so Vexdata can pull the data in parallel.
+Vexdata can autodetect the partition column; however, it is recommended that users provide this partition.

 **Rules for selecting the partition column :**